marcusrossel/live-lightshow/README.md

 ---

 This project is licensed under the _GPLv3_, so feel free to clone and modify it to your heart's content.

+Also, this project is currently undergoing a rewrite in _Rust_ on the `rust` branch.